 Areas of Expertise

-Cultural, Legal and Applied Anthropology, Critical Social and Economic Theory, Development, Globalization, Social Movements, Neoliberalism and Democracy, Dispute Processing, U.S.- Mexico Border, Mexico, Ecuador, Latin America
+Cultural Anthropology, Environment, Critical Social and Economic Theory, Development, Globalization, Social Movements, Neoliberalism and Democracy, Dispute Processing, U.S.- Mexico Border, Mexico, Ecuador, Latin America

 1996-2005 Ph.
 D., Anthropology, Department of Anthropology, New School for Social Research, New York